-- One study indicated two thirds of women who had severe morning sickness will suffer from severe form of it again in subsequent pregnancies.
+- One study indicated two-thirds of women who had severe morning sickness will suffer from a severe form of it again in subsequent pregnancies.

-- If you were hospitalized for severe vomiting in a previous pregnancy, there is high risk you will need to be hospitalised again in a subsequent pregnancy .
+- If you were hospitalized for severe vomiting in a previous pregnancy, there is a high risk you will need to be hospitalized again in a subsequent pregnancy .